patrickcamillo/patrickcamillo.com/content/english/about.md

 - Music and;
 - Complaint about the world's situation (ok, maybe not).

-I still don't have a comment system for my posts.
-I refuse to put Disqus because if fills the footer with horrifying ads.
-If I put Facebook, I'll be forcing people to use the worst social network in the world (I have some pretty strong and negative opinions about Facebook).
-So until I find a solution to this, the best way to talk to me is by [e-mail](mailto:patrick.camillo@outlook.com)!
-Make sure to reach me there if you wanna say anything.
+Almost every post will have a comment section.
+Let's talk!
+It's always healthy to learn from each other, so I really encourage you to leave a comment on the posts you visit.
+You can also talk directly to me via [e-mail](mailto:patrick.camillo@outlook.com).
+Let me know if I can do anything for you.